 Student Designed Majors

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.

-Vermont Tech does not require a senior project for all students.
+Vermont Tech does not require students to complete a senior project.

 Double Majoring at Vermont Tech

 Vermont Tech offers students the option to double major, if they would like.
 Student struggling to choose just one area of study may consider a double major.